Welcome to the Montessori School of Syracuse!

 The decision about where to send your child for school is an important one, and we want to help you determine if Montessori is the place for your preschool or elementary-aged child.

-I invite you to get to know us better — first by requesting an Admissions packet, and then by attending an Open House and observing in one of our classrooms.
+I invite you to get to know us better — first by viewing or requesting an Admissions packet, and then by connecting with me via Zoom or FaceTime.
 You can read more about the different steps of the admissions process below.
-Meanwhile, I look forward to meeting you and showing you our wonderful school!
+Meanwhile, I look forward to meeting you and telling you about our wonderful school!

 Director of Admissions

 Admissions at the Montessori School of Syracuse are conducted on a rolling basis.
-After you contact our office, we will send you an Admissions packet that includes our brochure, tuition information and an application.
+The application process is simple.
 We offer enrollment to families based upon the date their application is submitted, and there is no application fee.

 Pre-school and Kindergarten admissions appointments are generally available year-round.
 The Classroom Observation and Child Visit are required before your child can be admitted to our 3-6 year-old program.